PreK - 8th Grade

 1st graders learn about "parts of a whole" from Sally and Pong in 'The Art of Fractions' lesson.

-A typical day for our family begins at 6:00 a.m.
-We start with prayer and then breakdown into our reading groups.
-My oldest son Jordan reads to his younger brother Denzel.
-While they are reading, I do various reading exercises with my 12-year-olds who are racing to see who can finish first.
-My 9 and 10-year-olds are working on their math problems during this time.
-At about 9:00 a.m., my daughter Lovie, who is 12, will begin her Time4Learning.
+Though homeschool schedules and styles vary, here is an example of what might be a typical homeschooling day.
+Say your day begins at 6:00 a.m.
+You might start with breaking down into reading groups.
+Your oldest son may read to his younger brother.
+While they are reading, you might do various reading exercises with your 12-year-olds, who are racing to finish first.
+Your 9 and 10-year-olds are working on their math problems during this time.
+At about 9:00 a.m., your 12-year-old daughter begins her Time4Learning studies.
 She loves the exercises and is motivated to do well because she wants to be a doctor.
-While Lovie is on the computer, the other children are working on their science projects.
-Yes -- projects!
-Each child has different interests and enjoys different things so I let them create projects which teach a common theme and allow them to understand the concept for themselves.
-During the day, each child takes turns using the computer and using Time4Learning.
-I have found that because Time4Learning is grade appropriate, it helps me and them be sure we are on track.
-They enjoy working independently!
+While she is on the computer, the other children work on their science projects.
+Yes-projects!
+Each child has different interests, so you let them create projects which teach a common theme and allow them to understand the concept for themselves.
+As the day progresses, each child takes turns using the computer for their Time4Learning studies.
+You may find that because Time4Learning is grade appropriate, it helps you make sure they are on track.
+Also, they rather enjoy working independently!

-Time4Learning is the best tool I have at my disposal!
-We tried other avenues, but this is the best for our family.
-My daughter was begging us to go back to it when we stopped for awhile.
-Hey, you can't beat it if they're begging to do schoolwork!
-It tracks the kids' progress, which my husband loves, and that saves us both a lot of headaches.
-It also provides resources for us to print out as extra aides if the kids need it.
-T4L provides lessons in math, science, language arts and social studies which meet the state requirements.
-But also included within these lessons are lessons on health, geography and some art history.
-The lessons are informative and creative; we love all the characters that teach the lessons!
+Many parents have stated that Time4Learning is the best tool they have at their disposal.
+Some homeschoolers have tried other avenues, but many have found Time4Learning to work best for them.
+Even the children greatly enjoy it!
+Families love that Time4Learning tracks the kids' progress, which saves parents both a lot of headaches.
+It also provides resources for homeschoolers to print out as extra aids if the kids need it.
+Time4Learning provides lessons in math, science, language arts and social studies-all which meet the state requirements.
+Also included are lessons on health, geography and some art history.
+The lessons are informative and creative; many families love all the characters that teach the lessons.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.